Enalean/tuleap-documentation-en/languages/en/developer-guide/trackers.rst

   * Cardwall edit in place
   * Card field in planning v2
   * Card field in kanban + filter + highlight
+  * Does field can be directly updated in Cardwall
   * Modal edit Release
   * Modal add a Task